apitoolkit/apitoolkit-landing/content/docs/Dashboard/Redacting-fields.md

 ## Redacted Field Value: JSONPath

 API Toolkit leverages JSONPath, a widely adopted query language, to specify the fields that need to be redacted.
-JSONPath allows you to navigate and query the JSON data structure effectively, enabling precise control over which fields should be redacted. [lean more about JSONPath](https://lzone.de/cheat-sheet/JSONPath).
+JSONPath allows you to navigate and query the JSON data structure effectively, enabling precise control over which fields should be redacted. [learn more about JSONPath](https://lzone.de/cheat-sheet/JSONPath).
 Redacting means that those fields would never leave your servers at all.
 So you feel safer that your sensitive data only stays on your servers.

 To redact a specific field, you need to specify the JSONPath expression representing that field.
 For example, consider a JSON object representing a user's data: